w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 ### Parachain Phase

-In the parachain phase some validators are assigned to parachains by the **Validator Assignment** routine (these validators are called para-validators).
-Para-validators establish connection with collators, which propose candidate blocks together with Proof-of-Validity (PoV) to para-validators via the **Collator Distribution** subsystem.
+In the parachain phase some validators are assigned to parachains by the **Validator Assignment Routine** (these validators are called para-validators).
+Para-validators establish connection with collators, which propose candidate blocks together with Proof-of-Validity (PoV) to para-validators via the **Collator Distribution Subsystem**.

-Para-validators participate in the **Candidate Backing** subsystem.
+Para-validators participate in the **Candidate Backing Subsystem**.
 A para-validator needs to check if the candidate block follows the
 [state transition](../learn/learn-parachains.md#state-transitions) rules of the parachain.
 Because states are stored within Merke trees, a para-validator can verify state transitions without having